Competition Rules

 Teams must be between 5-25 dancers

-AGE & LEVEL CATEGORIES AND TIME ALLOWANCE
+AGE, LEVEL CATEGORIES & TIME ALLOWANCE

 6 & Under (Open Only) / 8 & Under / 10 & Under / 12 & Under / 14 & Under / 16 & Under / 17 & Over.